Use a Job as Step of Another Job

-3.Enter the name of the job (in this example, "copy2archive").
+3.Enter the name of the job (in this example, "CopyOutput").

 This Boolean parameter determines what should be the return value of the function if the job fails.
 If Abort on error is FALSE, the function will return Boolean FALSE as well.
 If Abort on error is TRUE, the job execution is aborted.
 The default value is TRUE.

-5.Under credentials, select an existing credential record or specify a local credential (see Credentials).
+5.Under "Credentials", select an existing credential record or specify a local credential.
+For more information, see Credentials.

 As you may have noticed, the job we just created does not have any trigger.
 We did not define any trigger because we will call this job from another job.

-To add the "copy2archive" job as a step of "CompletePO" job:
+Adding the "CopyOutput" job as a step of another job

 4.Update the time trigger, and then click Save.

-5.At the time entered in the trigger, FlowForce Server executes the job and copies the CompletePO.xml file from the temporary location to the archive location.
-To see whether the job executed successfully, refer to the job log (see Viewing the Job Log).
+5.At the time entered in the trigger, FlowForce Server executes the job and copies the CompletePO.xml file to the specified directory and renames it to PurchaseOrder.xml.
+To see whether the job executed successfully, refer to the job log.